btseytlin/euphe.github.io/_posts/2017-02-09-predicting-cs-go-match-winners-with-logistic-regression.markdown

 - Aggregation could be done with more *numpy*/*pandas* vectorization.
 - Inspecting prediction results showed that predicting pro matches was about 65% accurate at best, whilist predicting matches between unexperienced teams was more accurate.
 But it only means that between two unexperienced teams one  usuallyhas *at least some experience* and the other is completely new, so the prediction is easy to make.
 Perhaps using boosting to account for different kinds of matches would be wise.
 - Match type was calculated from the amount of maps played.
 So a best of two match that had gone for 3 maps was assigned type `bo3`.
 This might add confusion.

+## Further reading

+If you want to learn more about Logistic Regression and other methods, I would suggest to read [An Introduction to Statistical Learning with Applications in R](http://www-bcf.usc.edu/~gareth/ISL/)